pulumi/pulumi-hugo/themes/default/content/docs/concepts/config.md

 Pulumi CLI only creates or updates tags which are listed in the config.
 If you remove a tag from the stack config, you have to remove it from the stack in Pulumi Cloud manually.

-The config sample above will be applied on the stack and become visible on Pulumi Cloud in the `Tags` section of your stack.
+Stack tags applied by Pulumi CLI are listed in the `Tags` section of the Overview tab:

 ![Tags applied by Pulumi CLI](/images/docs/concepts/stack-config-tags.png)